 |6.0||National Strength Professionals Association (NSPA)|

 Note 1.
-This course is approved for Continuing Education credit by ACE, AFAA, NASM, and NSCA as part of the Specialist Certificate Program.
+This course is approved for Continuing Education credit by ACTION as part of the Specialist Certificate Program.
 To receive CE credit from these organizations, you must complete the entire Specialist Certificate Program.

 System Requirements to View This Course